szczyglis-dev/py-gpt/README.md

 - Includes simple painter / drawing tool.
 - Includes an node-based Agents Builder.
 - Includes **Chat with Agents**, an advanced orchestrated multi-agent mode with a user-facing Orchestrator and dynamically managed worker agents.
-- Includes **Experts** as reusable specialized agents powered by the same Agents v2 runtime and exposed to conversations through the regular `expert_call` tool.
 - Supports multiple languages.
 - Requires no previous knowledge of using AI models.
 - Fully configurable.